Azure Tip: Installing and using the Azure CLI in Visual Studio Code

-If you don't already have the Azure CLI installed, you can open the link to the landing page directly from vscode (or use the link above):
+If you don't already have the Azure CLI installed, you can open the link to the landing page directly from VS Code (or use the link above):

 Choose your platform and install.

-Once this extension is installed, it's pretty straight forward to get started.
-I have a lot of files, configurations and common commands that I run on a daily basis with my production and dev tenants; With the support of vscode and the integrated CLI it's easier to ensure correctness in these commands.
+Once this extension is installed, it's pretty straightforward to get started.
+I have a lot of files, configurations, and common commands that I run on a daily basis with my production and dev tenants; With the support of VS Code and the integrated CLI it's easier to ensure correctness in these commands.

-2.1 An example: Define an
+An example: Define an .azcli file

-The vscode extension supports the
+The VS Code extension supports the

-Now we've got intellisense directly from the editor.
+Now we've got IntelliSense directly from the editor.
 Neat.

-Now, you can chose to run your command in the Terminal or in the Editor.
+Now, you can choose to run your command in the Terminal or in the Editor.
 I usually execute it in the Terminal (see the shortcut commands for each in the picture below), but sometimes when I need to grab the JSON result, it is very convenient to run it in the Editor.

-Run an azcli command in Terminal
+Run an Azure CLI command in Terminal

 In order to get the output directly in the Terminal, all you'll have to do is to execute the "Run Line in Terminal" command; Either by using shortcuts or from the menus.
 Whatever floats your boat.

-Great, quick and easy - superb for troubleshooting and I use this a lot.
+Great, quick, and easy - superb for troubleshooting and I use this a lot.

-Run an azcli command in Editor
+Run an Azure CLI command in Editor

-Choose the other run option to run in Editor, and you'll get a side by side Editor with first the command being executed, and after a few short moments you'll see the result:
+Choose the other run option to run in Editor, and you'll get a side-by-side Editor with first the command being executed, and after a few short moments you'll see the result:

 Documentation on mouse-over

-That's a wrap for this short tip.
 I hope you'll find it as beneficial as I am when working with the CLI on a daily basis.